rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 {% include _toc.html %}

 Understanding the trend of numbers over time is a fundamental skill.
 That's why it's taught in elementary school.
+Why?

 > "Those who don't know history are doomed to repeat it." -- Edmund Burke

 ## Excellence defined

-Below are charts that posses traits of excellent visualizations:
+Below are vizualizations that have the following traits:

  * Dynamic data - update visualizations (in "live mode") as data changes in sources such as databases.